cedricici/cours-cloud/cloud.md

 ## Modèles de service ##

--Saas : SoftWare As A Service
+- Saas : SoftWare As A Service
--Paas : Platform As A Service
+- Paas : Platform As A Service
--Iaas : Infrastruture As A Service
+- Iaas : Infrastruture As A Service

 ## Modèles de service ## {.cloudServices .figcenter}